Joseph Hinds Genealogy

 He may have been a Quaker.
 All the witnesses to his will were Quakers.

 He was a close friend of Ebenezer Byram of Morris Co NJ.
-There also appears to be a connection to a

 second marriage Susan (widow of McConnell) (see his will below)

 This is the 14th day of April in the year of our Lord 1770.
 I Joseph Hinds of the County of Guilford and the

 Province of North Carolina, yeoman, being sick and weak of body but of perfect mind and memory,

 do make and ordain this my last will and testament that is to say,